pourmalek/covir2/sandbox/five models/IHME/covidcompare/readme.md

 This is a wonderful website by Joseph Friedman, Patrick Liu, Samir Akre.
 Its "Analysis Code" goes to https://github.com/pyliu47/covidcompare, and its "Website Code" goes to https://github.com/akre96/CovidCompare that displays estimates for:

-// cf. a sample variable name in this covir2 repository: **DayDeaMeRaA02S01**, i.e. Daily Deaths Mean, Raw, Study 2 (IHME), Scenario 1 (reference) //
+// cf. a sample variable name in this covir2 repository: **DayDeaMeRaA02S01**, i.e. Daily Deaths Mean, Raw, Study 2 (IHME), Scenario 1 //

 (A) Total or Daily: Total "Cumulative Deaths" (or) Daily "Deaths Per Day"             // Tot | Day